 Cocoa - Core data migration failing with "Can't find model for source store" but managedObjectModel for source is present.
 Cocoa Dev Central: Core Data Class Overview.
 The Core Data framework provides a lot of new functionality to Cocoa developers, but manages to do so without creating an immense class hierarchy.
 There are approximately a dozen key classes, which are divided into Model, Runtime and Query classes in this document. written / illustrated by Scott Stevenson The Managed Object Model contains a detailed description of an application's data types.

 The Model contains Entities, Properties and Fetch Requests.
 The Managed Object Context is where the magic really happens.
 Conventional Cocoa applications usually have a top-down tree of data objects that make up the model.
 You create a blueprint of this network using Core Data's model classes, which all revolve around the Managed Object Model.

-Key Model Classes Many of the model classes end in "Description".
-The Managed Object Model is a detailed outline of an application's data types.
-The Model is made up of Entities, which have Properties.
-By default, each Entity is mapped to NSManagedObject.
-File System vs Core Data: the image cache test.
+The underlying “performance issue” only occurs when you’re using standard Core Data scalar accessors unusually frequently, like my app did.
+It is overwhelmingly likely that your application does not exhibit the same behavior; therefore, please use Instruments to verify that read accessors are actually slowing down your app before applying any of these tweaks.
 Standard accessors Implementing accessors for scalar attributes in Core Data is somewhat inconvenient, as the framework only generates primitive accessors for scalars, and you’re supposed to write the normal accessors yourself, complete with correct access and change notifications.
-Use instance variables Results.
-Core Data Programming Guide: Non-Standard Persistent Attributes.
+Use instance variables Results Like this: Core Data Programming Guide: Non-Standard Persistent Attributes.
 Core Data supports a range of common types for values of persistent attributes, including string, date, and number.
 Sometimes, however, you want an attribute's value to be a type that is not supported directly.

 For example, in a graphics application you might want to define a Rectangle entity that has attributes color and bounds that are an instance of NSColor and an NSRect struct respectively.
 This article describes the two ways in which you can use non-standard attribute types: using transformable attributes, or by using a transient property to represent the non-standard attribute backed by a supported persistent property.
 Introduction Persistent attributes must be of a type recognized by the Core Data framework so that they can be properly stored to and retrieved from a persistent store.
 Core Data provides support for a range of common types for persistent attribute values, including string, date, and number (see NSAttributeDescription for full details).

 The exact steps necessary vary between iOS version, so this QA will describe the process for each version of iOS. iOS 5.1 and later Starting in iOS 5.1, apps can use either NSURLIsExcludedFromBackupKey or kCFURLIsExcludedFromBackupKey file properties to exclude files from backups.
 Listing 1 Excluding a File from Backups on iOS 5.1 iOS 5.0.1 If your app must support iOS 5.0.1, you can use the following method to set the "do not back up" extended attribute.
-Listing 2 Setting the Extended Attribute on iOS 5.0.1 iOS 5.0.
+Listing 2 Setting the Extended Attribute on iOS 5.0.1 iOS 5.0 It is not possible to exclude data from backups on iOS 5.0.
+Document Revision History.
 How To Save Your App Data With NSCoding and NSFileManager.
 If you're new here, you may want to subscribe to my RSS feed or follow me on Twitter.